franzheidl/alfred-workflows/README.md

 Open with Sublime Text 2
 ---
 Open files or a folders in [Sublime](http://www.sublimetext.com/) by using a Keyword ("owc") or by file/folder action.

+Open with Textmate 2
+---
+Open files or a folders in [Textmate 2](https://github.com/textmate/textmate) by using a Keyword ("owtm") or by file/folder action.